silently/wsmock/README.md

 # wsmock

-Golang library to help with WebSocket testing, writing tests like:
+Golang library to help with WebSocket testing by providing Gorilla mocks, expressive scripting of assertions, parallelism, configurable timeouts and meaningful logs. wsmock is itself thoroughly tested.

+With wsmock tests are written like:

 ```golang
 func TestRockPaperScissors(t *testing.T) {